V-MalM/CA-Hazardous-air-pollutants---An-analysis/README.md

 ## Our Analysis

-Our analysis is based on daily HAP recorded different states in the US from 1990 – 2017.
+Our analysis is based on daily HAP recorded in the state of CA from 1990 – 2017.
 The data was then grouped in 2: Carbon HAP and Non-carbon HAP.